 Table Of Contents

-Designing an EMI shielding gasket is no easy task.
+Designing an Electromagnetic interference (EMI) shielding gasket is no easy task.
 You have plenty of requirements to keep in mind, and the materials you have to choose from have a very wide range of uses and costs.
 Selecting your material during the design phase is especially important to avoid any issues in which your design is not compatible with the ultimate material chosen to build your EMI shielding gasket.

 The most important questions you’ll need to ask yourself when selecting an EMI shielding material are: